Sternisaea/gosend/README.md

-*19 october 2024*

-**WORK IN PROGRESS**

 # gosend
 **gosend** is a command line SMTP client written in Go to send e-mails over STARTTLS or SSL/TLS.
 It supports plain text, HTML and attachments.
+It is available for Linux, MacOS, Windows, FreeBSD, OpenBSD, NetBSD for the architectures i386, amd64 and arm64.

 ## Flag Options

 - `-help`: Show flag options.
+- `-version`: Show version.

 ### Server